Jay1/RustPods/docs/user-guide/getting-started.md

 ## Next Steps

-- Explore the [Settings](settings.md) to customize RustPods to your preferences
+- Explore the application settings to customize RustPods to your preferences
-- Learn about all the [features](usage.md) to get the most out of RustPods
+- Check the [main documentation](../README.md) for more information
-- Check the [FAQ](../faq.md) for common questions and answers
+- Visit the [GitHub repository](https://github.com/Jay1/RustPods) for issues and updates